 Mind the hips and the feet will take care of themselves.

 Dean Kamen (son of Jack Kemen, an illustrator for Mad, Weird Science and other EC Comics publications) introduced his invention as “the world’s first self-balancing human transporter.”
 Kamen’s model for the Segway was — the human body.

 Usually we don’t fall on our faces when we stand up and lean as far forward as possible.
 Your brain knows you are out of balance – fluid in the inner ear shifts triggering you to put your leg forward and stop the fall.
 If you keep leaning forward, your brain will keep putting your legs forward to keep you upright, and instead of falling we walk forward, one step at a time.

 Like the base of a Segway, a runner’s hips should remain solid, level and neutral.
 That’s not to say runners don’t compensate for certain genetic tendencies, but most experts agree we should shore up any posture issues, including anterior pelvic tilt, before beginning a running program.
 (Read more at Runners World here).

 Do you have Anterior Pelvic Tilt?
-Read about these 5 exercises here.
+Find out here.

 Photo courtesy: Functional Anatomy of the Hip Complex by Coach Sean Cochran